bodicode/Food-Fund-Frontend/README.md

-# Foo Fund - Charity & Fundraising Platform
+# Food Fund - Charity & Fundraising Platform

-Foo Fund is a comprehensive charity and fundraising platform designed to connect generous donors with meaningful campaigns and organizations.
+Food Fund is a comprehensive charity and fundraising platform designed to connect generous donors with meaningful campaigns and organizations.
 This repository contains the frontend application built with modern web technologies to ensure a seamless, responsive, and engaging user experience.

 ## 🚀 Key Features